Wise International Money Transfer: Complete Guide for 2026

 Sending the same $1,000 through Wise costs roughly $5 to $15 all-in, or about 0.5% to 1.5%.

-Here's the headline figure Wise publishes: 74% of transfers arrive in under 20 seconds, and 95% complete within 24 hours.
-That's genuinely impressive, but context matters.
+Wise publishes that 74% of transfers arrive in under 20 seconds, and 95% complete within 24 hours.
+That is genuinely impressive, but context matters.
 These speeds apply under specific conditions, primarily when both the funding and delivery legs are instant.

 Speed varies based on two factors: how you fund the transfer and where it's going.

-• Debit or credit card funding: Fastest.
-Wise receives the funds immediately and can initiate the outgoing payment right away.
+Debit or credit card funding is fastest.
+Wise receives funds immediately and can initiate the outgoing payment right away.
 Many card-funded transfers to major corridors complete in minutes.

-• ACH bank transfer funding: Slower.
+ACH bank transfer funding is slower.
 ACH transfers take 1 to 3 business days to settle, which extends the overall timeline even if the Wise-to-recipient leg is instant.

 Step-by-Step: How to Send an International Transfer with Wise

-1. Create a Wise account: Sign up with your email address and verify your identity.
-You'll need to upload a government-issued ID (passport or driver's license) and, in some cases, a selfie.
+- Create a Wise account: Sign up with your email and verify your identity.
+You'll need a government-issued ID and, in some cases, a selfie.
 Verification typically completes within minutes for most users.

-5. Add recipient details: Enter your recipient's local bank account information manually, or search by their email address or Wisetag if they have a Wise account.
-One useful feature: Wise's AI-powered invoice upload can read a PDF or image of an invoice and auto-fill recipient details for you.
+- Add recipient details: Enter your recipient's local bank account information manually, or search by email or Wisetag if they have a Wise account.
+Wise's AI-powered invoice upload can also read a PDF or invoice image and auto-fill recipient details for you.

-7. Confirm and track: Once confirmed, you can monitor the transfer in real time from the app or desktop site.
+- Confirm and track: Once confirmed, monitor the transfer in real time from the app or desktop site.

 Is Wise Safe for International Money Transfers?